RTD Temperature Sensor Elements

 - Lower self-heating

-RTD sensor elements are suitable for a wide range of applications but are especially suitable for applications that require a higher operating temperature range than thermistors, require good accuracy over a wide range of temperatures or applications that require good stability and low drift over time.
-These elements are used in a wide range of markets including medical, HVAC/R, white goods and a wide range of industrial applications.
+RTD sensor elements are especially suitable for applications that require a higher operating temperature range than thermistors, require good accuracy over a wide range of temperatures or applications that require good stability and low drift over time.
+Featured applications include:

 An RTD is a sensor whose resistance changes as its temperature changes.
 The resistance increases as the temperature of the sensor increases.
 The resistance vs temperature relationship is well known and is repeatable over time.
 Learn more about Resistance Temperature Detectors (RTD's).